cyamato/SyslogPro/docs/docco/README.md

 /**
  * A class to work with syslog messages using UDP, TCP, or TLS transport.
- * There is suport for Syslog message formating RFC-3164, RFC-5424 including
+ * There is support for Syslog message formatting RFC-3164, RFC-5424 including
  * Structured Data, IBM LEEF (Log Event Extended Format), and HP CEF (Common
  * Event Format).
- * Syslog formating classes can be used as input into a Syslog class to be used
+ * Syslog formatting classes can be used as input into a Syslog class to be used
- * simultatniusly to the same Syslog server. *
+ * simultaneously to the same Syslog server. *
  * @requires moment
  * @version 0.0.0
  * @since 0.0.0